+Other Matters.
 Section 10.854(1)(e)4, Rules of the Auditor General, requires that we address noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance.
-In connection with our audit, we did not have any such findings.
+In connection with our audit we have reported Findings 2019-002 and 2019-003 in the Schedule of Findings.